tiko5000/spaceros_gz_demos/README.md

 Ingenuity can be commanded to fly.
 Perserverance can be commanded as a differential drive system, and its arm joints can also be commanded to move.
 Odometry topics are also published for both robots.
+Perseverance and Ingenuity models are meant to be as close to their real-life counterparts as possible.

 <details>
 <summary>Click here for information about the topics available in this demo.</summary>